Monitoring Java virtual machine (JVM)

 For more information about configuring the sensor, see Java configuration.

-After the Java sensor is configured, it automaticlly starts collecting metrics from the JVM.
+After the Java sensor is configured, it automatically starts collecting metrics from the JVM.
 You can view these metrics in the Instana UI.
 The Java sensor also supports other features of Instana like automatic tracing, custom tracing, and automatic profiling.

 Metrics collection